documentationjs/documentation/docs/GETTING_STARTED.md

 # Getting Started

-Assuming that you've installed the `documentation` application, how do you get started actually using it to document your code?
+Assuming that you've installed the `documentation` application (`npm install -g documentation` if you haven't), how do you get started actually using it to document your code?

 Traditionally you might write documentation by creating a new Markdown